School of Education

 Special Education Program Coordinator: Lema Kabashi - 300B Morris Hall; 608.785.8413

 The Department of Educational Studies (DES) is committed to preparing teachers who can teach all students in all schools - rural, urban, or suburban - while preparing teacher leaders for a global society.
-We prepare teacher candidates to become teachers who ground curriculum in the lives of students; who embrace multicultural perspectives and uphold just teaching practices; value academically rigorous curriculum; and are culturally sensitive.
+We prepare teacher candidates to become teachers who are culturally sensitive, infuse curriculum in the lives of students, embrace multicultural perspectives, uphold just teaching practices, and value academically rigorous curriculum.

 Teacher candidates who complete a DES program are eligible for WI teaching license in either the early childhood (2088, birth - grade 3) or elementary and middle school (2088, grades K-9) ranges.
 Teacher candidates who complete a dual licensure program are also eligible for a WI teaching license in the kindergarten - grade 12 (K-12) range in the aligned area.
 DES programs that lead to dual licensure include Elementary and Middle School (2088, grades K-9) with Special Education (2081, grades K-12) or Teaching English to Speakers of Other Languages (ESL certification 1395, grades K-12).
 Two additional programs offered in collaboration with the Global Cultures & Languages Department lead to dual licensure in Elementary and Middle School (2088, grades K-9) with French (1355, grades K-12) or Spanish (1365, grades K-12).